Morong, Bataan: Geography

+The municipality is home to Subic Bay International Airport, Subic Bay Freeport Zone (SBFZ; along with Hermosa also in the province of Bataan, and Olongapo and Subic in Zambales), the Bataan Nuclear Power Plant, and the former Philippine Refugee Processing Center.
+Morong was formerly known as Moron.
+It is accessible via the Bataan Provincial Expressway, off Exit 65.

 Morong is bounded by Dinalupihan to the northeast, Hermosa and Orani to the east, and province of the Zambales to the north.
 Olongapo City is located directly north of Morong, accessible via SBMA–Olongapo Access Road through Rizal Highway to Aguinado Road or Security Road to East 14th Street.
+It is 51 km from Balanga and 175 km from Manila.

 Environmental protection

 The Pawikan Conservation Center is a community-based effort to protect turtles in Morong with a focus on protecting the Olive Ridley species.

 Climate

 Morong has a tropical monsoon climate (Af) with little to no rainfall from December to April and heavy to extremely heavy rainfall from May to November.

 Barangays

-Morong is politically subdivided into 5 barangays.
+Morong is politically subdivided into 5 barangays, as shown in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Demographics

 According to the Spanish Census of the country in 1896, Morong was reported to have 2,797 inhabitants.

 In the 2020 census, Morong had a population of 35,394.
 The population density was sigfig 35,394/219.20.

 Economy

 Existing industries in Morong include mango/cashew production as well as vinegar making from nipa palm nuts and the production of basketry using jungle vines.

 There is some variety of developments intended for Morong.
 Industries targeted for development are the manufacturing of component parts or assembly operations.
 In addition, there are plans to establish convention centers, exhibit halls, golf course and clubs, entertainment and leisure and sports centers, hotels, beach resorts and meditation centers.